mahsankhaan/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/c12.png)

 10. Now in this step we will break down our monolithic application and for that we need to do three steps.First, visit the folder where we have cloned our monolithic application [here](#1-clone-and-understand-the-architecture-of-monolithic-application) and from there you can find **app.js** file and copy below lines.
-Second, copy complete **public** folder and third, from **views** folder only copy(admin.ejs ,admin_login.ejs,notfound.ejs)
 ```
 const express = require("express")
 const path = require('path');